Honestly, Do Narcissists Know They Are Narcissists?

 Do Narcissists Know They Are Narcissists?

-In short — Narcissists have a bare idea of who they are, but they are not entirely aware of themselves.
-Moreover, their stubborn refusal to admit their true nature and self-deficit makes self-awareness even harder.
+Narcissists have a rough idea of who they are, but they are not entirely aware of their true nature.
+What is remarkable is their stubborn refusal to admit their faults and flaws, which makes self-awareness even harder.

 Most narcissists can recognize their behaviors as narcissistic, selfish, or at least against the social norms.
 But their sense of superiority makes it hard for them to admit their faults and problematic behavior.
 As a result, they deny or justify their misdeeds and mistakes.

-Insights into why don’t like to acknowledge who they truly are:
+Insights into why they don’t like to acknowledge who they truly are:

 • Shame: Narcissists often feel a deep sense of shame for their imperfections and ordinariness.
 This shame makes them create and believe in a grandiose, perfect, and superior self-image.